sxphyrin/sxphyrin/README.md

 ꒰꒰・┄┄┄┄・♡・┄┄┄┄・꒱꒱
 <br>
-┈ ♥ . sv + socially awkward | i rarely int with other people but i do try, ok? okk (⌒_⌒;)
+┈ ♥ . sv + socially awkward | i rarely int first, but i do try, ok..? (⌒_⌒;)
 <br>
-┈ ♥ . always w2i (whisper to int) | c+h is encouraged unless im with someone (green names c+h anytime)
+┈ ♥ . always w2i (whisper to int) | c+h is encouraged unless im already with someone. (green names = c+h anytime)
 <br>
-┈ ♥ . ^-- you CAN whisper even if i have "dniuf" in name for short/small talks or crowns. i put dni/uf/uid in my name whenever my social battery is low.
+┈ ♥ . ^-- you CAN still whisper even if i have "dniuf" in name for small talks or crowns. i usually use dni/uf/uid in my name whenever my social battery is low.
 <br>
 ┈ ♥ . late/no response? = afk or off-tab | i forget to toggle zzz/sleeping action. 🌙
 <br>
-┈ ♥ . im not that chronically online so some jokes or ref might fly over my head..
+┈ ♥ . im not that chronically online, so some jokes/references may completely fly over my head..
 <br>
-┈ ♥ . has a "memory of a fart", according to oomfs | i might ask the same question 3 times within a day
+┈ ♥ . according to oomfs, i have a "memory of a fart" | i might ask the same question multiple times.

 </details>